 Constipation is a condition in which there are problems with emptying the bowel.
 Constipated children have stools that are hard and less regular than usual.
-Constipation is very common, affecting up to 30 per cent of children.
+Constipation is very common, affecting up to 1 in 10 children.
 In 95 per cent of cases, there is nothing wrong with your child’s body and the condition can be easily treated with no lasting effects.

-Children aged under three years usually pass more than one stool a day.
+Children less than three years of age usually pass more than one stool a day.
 Stools may be less frequent for children that are breastfed, but if they are soft your child is not constipated.
-From about three years onwards, children usually pass one stool per day.
+Children three years and older usually pass one stool per day.